Heinzad/heinzad.github.io/_vitae/2009-taihape-inquiry-waitangi-tribunal.md

 ---
-title: "Taihape District Inquiry - Facilitation, 2009"
+title: "Taihape District Inquiry - Facilitation"
 excerpt: "Starting up a commission of inquiry in Taihape and surrounding areas.
 Waitangi Tribunal Research Unit, 2009-2012."
 author: "Adam Heinz"
 date: 2026-03-30T20:09:01-00:00
-order: 271
+ordinal: 271
 ---
 *Starting up a commission of inquiry in Taihape and surrounding areas.*